Bailout behind it, Ireland and its people still face long slog

 That pushed it into an 85 billion euro bailout that was completed in December.
 But the banks remain a major headache, despite having passed a review of their assets late in 2013.

-The state holds 99.8 percent in two of the three domestic lenders, Allied Irish Banks (AIB) (ALBK.I) and permanent tsb (PTSB) IPM.I.
+The state holds 99.8 percent in two of the three domestic lenders, Allied Irish Banks (AIB) and permanent tsb (PTSB).
 It would be the primary source of funds should they need more capital after European Central Bank stress tests later in 2014, which will assess lenders’ ability to withstand future shocks.

 “With the rising property prices, we don’t envisage capital being required in the Irish banks,” Finance Minister Michael Noonan told Reuters.